birnstiel/erc_template/README.md

 # Credit

-Some parts of my template, especially the title page were inspired by [ARJ's unoffiial ERC Starting Gtant LaTeX template](http://www.arj.no/2013/02/03/erc-stg-latex/).
+- Some parts of my template, especially the title page were inspired by [ARJ's unoffiial ERC Starting Gtant LaTeX template](http://www.arj.no/2013/02/03/erc-stg-latex/).
+- Packaging all fromatting commands and more into a `.cls` file was pulled in from @pdebuyl-lab's fork.